Roscoe Fillmore: Biography

 In the early 1920s, he joined the Communist Party of Canada and visited the Soviet Union, including spending time in 1923 on an experimental farm in Siberia.
-In 1924, he moved to Centreville, Kings, Nova Scotia.
+In 1924, he moved to Centreville, Kings, Nova Scotia, where he was a neighbour of fellow socialist Charles Macdonald.
 In 1940, the Communist Party was banned but Fillmore and others re-established the organization as the Labour-Progressive Party of Canada.
 In 1945, he was the LPP nominee for the Digby—Annapolis—Kings riding and received 362 votes (1.4%).
 He left the Communist Party in the 1950s but continued to be politically active until his death in 1968.
 Despite the fact he left the party, he was still followed and tracked by the RCMP for several years, including at the nursery he owned and funerals he attended.

 He was an active writer for the Steelworker and Miner, a weekly newspaper for union workers in Nova Scotia.
 It was published in Sydney, Nova Scotia between 1933 and 1954 to around 30,000 subscribers.

 He also published four books on gardening and was nicknamed "Mr. Green Thumbs" for his abilities.
 His papers are held by Dalhousie University in Halifax.
 The acquisition was considered, at the time, the "single most important acquisition" in the understanding of radical politics in Nova Scotia.